This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 The context is that for many clients, the family courts are the only courts they will ever have anything to do with—so the processes, procedures and legal environment are completely unfamiliar and this unfamiliarity occurs at what may be one of the most stressful times of their lives because of the breakdown of family relationships.
 The courts appreciate this, however, must work impartially and professionally: thus the information about what people can expect but also what staff cannot do.
 For example, staff cannot give legal advice or tell people what words to use in their court papers or what to say in court; they cannot tell someone whether or not they should bring their case to court.
 Staff cannot recommend a certain lawyer to act on a client's behalf or interpret, change or enforce orders made by a judge or other judicial officer.

-Feedback helps to drive service improvement and the courts invite feedback, including suggestions and complaints about administrative things such as the standard of client service received in a registry, a privacy matter, a security matter, a court policy, or the way correspondence has been handled.
+Feedback helps to drive service improvement and the Court invites feedback, including suggestions and complaints about administrative things such as the standard of client service received in a registry, a privacy matter, a security matter, a court policy, or the way correspondence has been handled.

-Full details about feedback and complaints is in Part three—Report on Court Performance—but in summary, in 2014–15, the Court received:
+Full details about feedback and complaints is contained in Part three—Report on Court Performance—but in summary, in 2015–16, the Court received:

-- 62 complaints about administrative matters, including court administrative procedures and processes, staff personal conduct, privacy, security and the client feedback process
+- 55 complaints about administrative matters.
+These are complaints relating to family law registries which service both the Family Court and the Federal Circuit Court, and include complaints about court administrative procedures and processes, staff personal conduct, privacy, security and the client feedback process